Toby Fine: Personal life

 After returning to Cape Town, she married David Bloomberg on 24 February 1957 and they had two children together.
-He was later the Mayor of Cape Town from 1973 to 1975.
+They were later Mayor and Mayoress of Cape Town from 1973 to 1975.
 When Fine grew unwell, they moved to the UK in 1988 where she had a successful kidney transplant.
-They then settled in Lugano, Switzerland where Fine died in 2010.
+Fine died in Weybridge, Surrey in England on 1 November 2010.
 The Bloomberg family set up the Toby Fine Ballet Fund in her memory.
 The fund sponsors ballet performances and provides scholarships to dancers.